typelevel/otel4s/docs/instrumentation/tracing.md

 You can use the `span` or `spanBuilder` API to create a new span.

 The tracer automatically determines whether to create a child span or a root span based on the presence of a valid parent in the tracing context.
-If a valid parent is available, the new span becomes a child of it; otherwise, it becomes a root span.
+If a valid parent is available, the new span becomes a child of it.
+Otherwise, it becomes a root span.

 Here's how you can do it: